Deploying a Server for Bioinformatics Research

 Create a new user (with root privileges)

 Typically, the server comes with a default user named after the vendor, in my instance, inspur.
-This user is a regular user but can gain root privileges by executing commands using the sudo prefix followed by typing its password.
+This user is a regular user but can gain root privileges by executing commands using the sudo prefix followed by typing their password.
 To create a custom account with similar privileges, follow these steps:

 sudo useradd -d "/home/<user_name>" -m -s "/bin/bash" <user_name>